drowe67/radae/README.md

 A hybrid Machine Learning/DSP system for sending speech over HF radio channels.
 The RADAE encoder takes vocoder features such as pitch, short term spectrum and voicing and generates a sequence of analog PSK symbols.
 These are placed on OFDM carriers and sent over the HF radio channel.
 The decoder takes the received PSK symbols and produces vocoder features that can be sent to a speech decoder.
 The system is trained to minimise the distortion of the vocoder features over HF channels.
 Compared to classical DSP approaches to digital voice, the key innovation is jointly performing transformation, prediction, quantisation, channel coding, and modulation in the ML network.

+## Scope

+The document is a log of the authors experimental work, with enough information for the advanced experimenter to reproduce aspects of the work.
+It is not intended to be a polished distribution for general use.

 # Quickstart

 To Tx and Rx RADAE signal over the air using stored wavefiles you just need these sections: